aws/karpenter-provider-aws/website/content/en/preview/tasks/provisioning.md

 The Provisioner can be set to do things like:

 * Define taints to limit the pods that can run on nodes Karpenter creates
+* Define any startup taints to inform Karpenter that it should taint the node initially, but that the taint is temporary.
 * Limit node creation to certain zones, instance types, and computer architectures
 * Set defaults for node expiration